pborenstein/jekyll-serve/README.md

 # Jekyll in a Docker Container

+## What's this?

+A Docker image that runs a Jekyll server in the current directory.

+This is essentially the same as [Bret Fisher's original](https://github.com/BretFisher/jekyll-serve), with a a couple of differences:

+- The gems are installed at build time, not at run time because we care much more about speed that in being able to update gems.
+Which we never do.
+- This version works only on existing Jekyll sites.
+  Passing `-e JEKYLL_NEW=true` to the `docker run` command has no effect.
+- If you pass `-e JEKYLL_CLEAN=true`,
+  the container runs `jekyll clean` before running `jekyll serve`.
+- I like having `--incremental` on.

+Baking the gems into the image required me to copy the `Gemfile` and `Gemfile.lock` files to this build directory.
+Both of these names are in `.gitignore` because it's no one's business which gems you use.

+See the `Building the Image` comment in the `Dockerfile`.

+## Original README.md

 > But this has been done.
 Why not `docker pull jekyll/jekyll`?

 - I wanted defaults to be `jekyll serve` when container is run, which I use 90% of time